Translation Consistent Semi-supervised Segmentation for 3D Medical Images: Introduction

-In this paper, we propose the \underline{Tra}nslation \underline{Co}nsistent \underline{Co}-training (TraCoCo) algorithm.
-TraCoCo enforces the segmentation agreement inside the intersection region between translated views of the input data, where an additional log-likelihood regularization is applied to balance the importance of the segmented visual object and the background voxels.
-For the semi-supervised consistency loss, we propose the Confident Regional Binary Cross-Entropy (CRC) to constrain the cross-model predictions based on the learning of the regions that the model predicts as positive, and of the regions that the model predicts as negative ~\citep{kim2019nlnl, chen2020negative, rizve2021defense}, with the goal of improving training convergence while maintaining the robustness to pseudo-labelling mistakes.
-Moreover, CutMix~\citep{yun2019cutmix} has demonstrated significant generalization improvements for 2D data, when the annotated training set is small~\citep{chen2021-CPS}, so we introduce CutMix for the 3D medical data.
-In summary, we list our contributions below: \begin{enumerate} \item A novel co-training strategy based on translation consistency that is designed to promote cross-model prediction consistency under spatial input context variation of the input data (see Fig.~\ref{fig:main_strut}); \item A new entropy-based CRC loss that takes only the most confident positive and negative pseudo labels to co-train the two models with the goal of improving training convergence and keeping the robustness to pseudo-labelling mistakes; \end{enumerate} Our approach yields SOTA results for the semi-supervised benchmarks of the Left Atrium (LA)~\citep{xiong2021global}, Pancreas-CT (Pancreas)~\citep{clark2013cancer} and BRaTS19~\citep{menze2014multimodal}, demonstrating its effectiveness and generalisability.
+Such inconsistent segmentation motivated us to propose \ul{Tra}nslation \ul{Co}nsistent \ul{Co}-training (TraCoCo), which relies on more effective perturbations to make our approach less susceptible to the `memorisation' of background patterns.
+TraCoCo employs \textbf{translation perturbation} to alleviate the `memorisation' impact, which is achieved by enforcing the segmentation result inside the intersection region to be similar between the volumes containing different backgrounds.
+Instead of relying on contrastive learning that is used to penalise \ul{a limited number of} positive/negative samples with a high computational cost training strategy, translation perturbation can effectively constrain all samples in the overlapping region, leading to better optimisation than CAC~\cite{lai2021semi}.
+Such perturbation is built upon the \textbf{co-training network perturbation}, that employs two models trained with the Confident Regional Cross-Entropy (CRC) loss that operates directly in the voxel space, mitigating the confirmation bias observed in CAC~\cite{lai2021semi}.
+Our approach yields a result that is of higher quality than the other SOTA methods depicted in Fig.~\ref{fig:traco_tmi_v2}.
+Moreover, CutMix~\cite{yun2019cutmix} has demonstrated significant generalisation improvements for 2D data, when the annotated training set is small~\cite{chen2021-CPS}, so we adopt 3D-CutMix to further improve our overall performance.
+In summary, our contributions are: \begin{enumerate} \item A novel co-training strategy based on translation consistency that is designed to promote cross-model prediction consistency by alleviating the overfitting impact promoted by the surrounding `background organs'; and \item A new entropy-based CRC loss that takes only the most confident positive and negative pseudo labels to co-train the two models with the goal of improving training convergence and keeping the robustness to pseudo-labelling mistakes. \end{enumerate} Experiments are conducted on three public 3D semi-supervised segmentation benchmarks, including the Left Atrium (LA)~\cite{xiong2021global}, Pancreas-CT (Pancreas)~\cite{clark2013cancer} and BraTS19~\cite{menze2014multimodal}.
+To further show the generalisation of TraCoCo, we extend it to the 2D semi-supervised segmentation benchmark of Automated Cardiac Diagnosis Challenge (ACDC)~\cite{bernard2018deep}.
+Notably, our TraCoCo outperforms previous state-of-the-art (SOTA) methods in all benchmarks above, demonstrating our model's effectiveness and generalisability.